 We can see only the gear lever, but we cannot see what is going on within the manual transmission.
-When we are switching the gears using the gear lever, selector fork that is still in the manual transmission gets press along the collar which is spinning, and the collar gets a press to the gear which you select.
+When we are switching the gears using the gear lever, the selector fork that is still in the manual transmission gets press along the collar which is spinning, and the collar gets a press to the gear which you select.

-So when you rest the hand of yours on the gear lever that might affect the selector fork by letting it to interact with the revolving collar and therefore it may cause a breakdown in the selector fork.
-When you are switching the gears, selector fork will get in contact with the spinning collar for a specified period, but by leaving your hand to rest for an extended period might increase that procedure and cause a selector fork wear.
+So when you rest the hand of yours on the gear lever that might affect the selector fork by letting it interact with the revolving collar and therefore it may cause a breakdown in the selector fork.
+When you are switching the gears, the selector fork will get in contact with the spinning collar for a specified period, but leaving your hand to rest for an extended period might increase that procedure and cause a selector fork wear.

 When you rest your foot on a clutch it may affect the clutch to get involve only partly and it would cause in slipping.
 So as a result of this act, the clutch may wear out quickly and also I might decrease the efficiency of fuel because of the energy transmission.
 So as a solution for this problem, you can use a dead pedal.
 You can find it in most of the cars today.

 Whenever you push the pedal, the clutch would separate the transmission from the engine.
-Clutch is a disc of friction which transfers the power to transmission from the engine.
+A Clutch is a disc of friction that transfers the power to transmission from the engine.
 So if you need to change the gears, you will have to disconnect the engine first from the transmission so that you will be able to change.
 By changing the gears without involving the change can damage the system of transmission and also affects the engine terribly.

 When you are waiting at the stop signal of the traffic lights with having the clutch down, involving your first gear and the foot on brake would cause pointless tension to the clutch.
-So it would be great if you could shift into the neutral gear in case if you are stopping for any period and use the handbrake if you are planning to have the car in still.
+So it would be great if you could shift into the neutral gear in case if you are stopping for any period and use the handbrake if you are planning to have the car instill.

 5. Avoid using the clutch bite point when going on a slope